Michigan Attendant Care – FAQs

 How much are attendant care providers paid?

 There is no set statutory rate for attendant care.
-The rate of attendant care depends on a number of things.
+The rate of care depends on a number of things.
 For example, the average wages in a particular geographical area, such as a heavily rural area vs. a large city like Detroit or Grand Rapids.
-It also depends on the qualifications of the individual performing the attendant care services (i.e. home care attendant from a service, nurse, family member, etc.).
+It also depends on the qualifications of the individual performing the services (i.e. home care attendant from a service, nurse, family member, etc.).
 A service will normally bill at a higher rate than an individual.
 But an individual may be entitled to a commercial agency rate because of benefits such as overtime, vacation or insurance that an individual does not receive.

 Are there any limits on the frequency or duration of attendant care?